 - Anything you say in public must not damage the reputation of another person.

 - Stories are not talks.
 If you want to teach something, explain something, convince people of something, inspire people to feel something or call people to some action, we invite you to pitch a TED talk.

 All stories document change.
 If you don’t change what you think, what you do or how you act, then you don’t have a story.
-You have an anecdote, which is a funny thing you talk about at brunch.
-Your friends love them.
-Strangers – not so much.

 - You probably recognize these from elementary school English, but we never get tired of basic story structure.

 - People, place and time in the first sentences.

 - Someone or something that helps you solve the problem or resolve the conflict.

 - A point.
 Implicit or explicit.
 Please don’t end your story with a cliffhanger.
 Tell us how things end.